 It’s an excellent choice for vocal recording, band recording, conference calls, podcasts, podcasts, Skype, and other similar tasks.
 Condenser capsules are used to pick up background noise and enable cardioids to pick up.

-This microphone is also known for its wide frequency range, which can be adjusted from 20Hz up to 20,000Hz.
+This microphone is also known for its large frequency range, which can be changed from 20Hz to 20,000Hz.
 It also has overload protection of -10dB.